abrahambahez/idearium/notas/@jones2002.md

 "It has long been recognized that such a simplistic distinction between ‘objective’ and ‘subjective’ definitions of ethnicity is problematic as it entails the naive pre-supposition of a value-free objective viewpoint located with the researcher, versus the subjective culturally mediated perceptions of the people being studied."
 (Jones, 2002, p.
 57)

 "(2) Definitions of ethnicity are also characterized by a tension between specificity and generality; that is between generic definitions which are considered to be too broad to be of any analytical use in the analysis of particular cases, and definitions that are so narrow that their comparative potential is minimal and their principal function is descriptive."
 (Jones, 2002, p.
-57) [la-etnicidad-es-sensible-a-la-escala](la-etnicidad-es-sensible-a-la-escala.md)
+57) [[la etnicidad es sensible a la escala]]

 "Classificatory systems quite rightly vary depending on the issues they are supposed to address, and Moerman and Narroll are attempting to classify the Lue people for quite different purposes.
 Nevertheless, Moerman’s analysis does question the kind of universal system of cross-cultural classification Narroll is proposing by illustrating the significance of ethnic categories, such as that of the Lue, in the structuring of social relations and social practices in northern Thailand.
 For how useful is the category, ‘Northern Thai’, even as a basis for the cross-cultural comparison of social and cultural practices, if it holds very little importance in ongoing social life in this region?
 Furthermore, Narroll’s notions of ‘true’ Lue and ‘post’ Lue assume that culture-bearing units are relatively permanent entities that have an original ‘pure’ culture.
 This concern with static, pristine cultural entities is symptomatic of an essentially synchronic perspective of human societies embedded in western notions of cultural continuity and tradition (see Clifford 1988; Williams 1989)" (Jones, 2002, p.
 59)